-The Amur Maple, Acer ginnala, is a small maple tree that reaches 15 to 20-feet tall.
-It features clusters of fragrant, creamy white flowers in spring; red fruit on certain cultivars and brilliant autumn color of yellow and red leaves.
-The tree can be grown in Zones 3-8.
-Originally from Asia, it is native to Korea, Japan, Mongolia and Siberia.
+The Amur maple, Acer ginnala, is a small maple tree that reaches 15 to 20-feet tall.
+It features clusters of fragrant, creamy white flowers in spring; red fruit on certain cultivars, and brilliant autumn color of yellow and red leaves.

 It is the autumn dried leaves that should be gathered to create a natural dye.
-The leaves produce a dark brown with black undertones when boiled.Continue to 3 of 26 below.
+The leaves produce a dark brown with black undertones when boiled in water.Continue to 3 of 26 below.

 03 of 26